-- If you discover that your child is being bullied, don’t rush off to confront the bully, the bully’s parents or the head teacher at the school.
+- Stay Calm: If you discover that your child is being bullied, don’t rush off to confront the bully, the bully’s parents or the head teacher at the school.
 This approach can cause the bullying to get worse.
 Instead, focus on identifying a solution with your child.
 Discuss ways to project a confident, positive and resilient appearance – say acting unimpressed or unaffected, give a quick reply to surprise or disarm the other child – which may stop the bullying from continuing

 - Listening Ears.
 Encourage your child to talk about what happened and really listen to your child as objectively as possible and try not to get angry or upset.
 Ask him how he wants to take the problem forward so he feels involved and knows what’s going to happen next.
 If he is excluded, he may feel more worried and uncertain about the outcome.

-- Reassure your child that it is not his fault.
+- Limit the Worry.
+Reassure your child that it is not his fault.
 It’s important that he knows that he has not brought the bullying on himself and that ignoring it will not make it go away.
 Assure him that reporting the bullying is okay and is the right thing to do.

-- Never tell your child to hit or shout names back.
+- Don’t Fight Back.
+Never tell your child to hit or shout names back.
 Bullying the bully is not the answer and can further escalate the situation as your child may be reprimanded for their part in a fight.
 Not only is it unlikely to solve the problem, it also increases your child’s stress and anxiety if he is not confident.

-- Don’t tell your child to simply ignore the bullying.
+- Act Fast: Don’t tell your child to simply ignore the bullying.
 This indicates that it’s OK to tolerate bullying rather than stopped completely.
 You need to make make a parental decision to talk to the school/club immediately if you believe your child’s safety is at risk.